 Company Overview

 Valterra Platinum represents the speculative end of the mining investment spectrum — a play on the deeply cyclical platinum group metals (PGM) market at a point when prices have been severely depressed.
 The PGM sector, dominated by South African producers, has experienced a brutal downturn since 2022 as palladium and rhodium prices collapsed from pandemic-era highs.
-This cyclical trough has destroyed valuations across the sector, with many PGM miners trading below book value and several facing existential questions about mine closures.
+This cyclical trough has destroyed valuations across the sector, with many PGM miners trading below book value (see our Price-to-Book guide) and several facing existential questions about mine closures.
 For contrarian investors, this dislocation creates the potential for extraordinary returns if the PGM market rebalances — a thesis anchored in supply cuts, hydrogen fuel cell demand, and the essential role of PGMs in autocatalysts.

 The PGM Market Thesis